 Updating your risk management plan: Once you have a risk management plan in place, it’s important to revisit it every six months or so to make sure it’s still current.

 Business risk management is a wide-ranging discipline designed to analyze and mitigate threats before they cause a disruption.

 Business continuity planning is a process for getting a business back online after a major incident (natural disaster, data breach, etc.) disrupts operations.

 Both disciplines use some of the same tools and techniques, but their scope and timing are different.

 If you do a good job identifying and managing your risks, you’ll suffer fewer losses and file fewer insurance claims.
-This means your cost for insurance will decrease, freeing up resources for other business purposes.
+This means your cost for business insurance will decrease, freeing up resources for other business purposes.